 (c) The special needs of persons who are not homeless but require supportive housing are taken into consideration during the Cook County Consolidated Planning and annual funding allocation processes.
 Housing projects are awarded to developers and non-profits on a competitive basis.
 However, there are several Court cases especially in Northwest Cook County against municipalities regarding the placement of these facilities.
-The State of Illinois is also under a Consent decree to find suitable housing for persons currently living in nursing homs,ut whcan sucessfuly lie in thcommuitiesith suport iCook Couty (Clbert v.Quinn)Towardhat en, Cok Couny willwork wth severl developers whoare lo ion and new single family housing projects which will indicate a favorable market for the proposal.
+The State of Illinois is also under a Consent decree to find suitable housing for persons currently living in nursing homs,ut whcan sucessfuly lie in thcommuitiesith suport iCook Couty (Clbert v.Quinn)Towardhat en, Cok Couny willwork wth severl deveopers whoare lokingo buildsupportve hosing ithe comunitieshat have ben afeeby theflood, but noin the flood plain.
+Aemphass is paced oprojectservinvulnerble poulatios.
+Addi ional multipliers are also given for projects serving: individuals at the lowest income levels; persons with disabilities; persons with mental illness; and persons with additional housing challenges.